stonefl/stonefl.github.io/_posts/2020-10-29-connect-power-bi-desktop-to-oracle-database-through-ldap-jdbc-connection-string.md

 ```
 uninstall.bat all odac
 ```
-If you have installed non-Xcopy version, you can use the **Universal Installer** as Administrator.
-You can find it from:
+If you have installed non-Xcopy version, you can run the **Universal Installer** as Administrator.
+You can find it through:
 **Start** -> **All programs** -> **Oracle - OraClient12Home1** ->**Oracle Installation Products**->**Universal Installer**.

-Note: If none of above works, you can also delete the folder of the ODAC version number under `C:\app\client\` and folder of `C:\Program Files\Oracle` directly.
+Note: If none of above works, you can also delete the folder of the ODAC client folder `C:\app\client\` and folder of `C:\Program Files\Oracle` directly.

 #### Step 2: Check Power BI Desktop Version
 You can find the version information from **Power BI Desktop** -> **Help** -> **About**.
 The following is a screenshot of 64-bit version.